AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module14/offer-decisioning.md

 In this module we will refer to the **Offers Decisioning Engine** (or simply **Offers**) as the first implementation of the **Decisioning Service** within Adobe Experience Platform.

-## Key Takeaways
+## Learning Objectives

 - Understand basic terminology used as part of Offer Decisioning,

 - Get a feeling what is currently available with respect to next best offer functionality in AEP.

+## Resources

+- Access to Adobe Experience Platform: [https://platform.adobe.com](https://platform.adobe.com)
+- Access to Offer Decisioning

+>[!IMPORTANT]
+>
+>Your Adobe Experience Platform instance
+>
+>This documentation has been created to facilitate hands-on, technical enablement around Adobe Experience Platform.
+In order to execute these tutorials in a hands-on way, you will need access to an Adobe Experience Platform instance.
+>
+>In order to complete some of the modules, you'll need to change some variables and replace them by your specific **Environment Variables**.
+>
+>Please contact your Adobe contact who will provide you with the required **Environment Variables** of your specific Adobe Experience Platform instance.
+>
+>If you don't have access to your own Adobe Experience Platform instance, don't let it stop you!
+You'll still learn a lot by reading through these very detailed tutorials.

 ## Terminology

-To get a better understanding and before you start doing the exercises, we highly recommend you to read the [overview](https://www.adobe.io/apis/experienceplatform/home/services/decisioning-service.html#!api-specification/markdown/narrative/technical_overview/decisioning-overview/decisioning-service-overview.md) on how the Decisioning Service works in Adobe Experience Platform.
+To get a better understanding and before you start doing the exercises, we highly recommend you to read the [overview](https://www.adobe.io/apis/experienceplatform/home/services/decisioning-service.html#!api-specification/markdown/narrative/technical_overview/decisioning-overview/decisioning-service-overview.md) on how the Offer Decisioning Application Service works in Adobe Experience Platform.

 Working with Offers, you have to understand the following concepts: